dodoni/dodoni.github.io/Documentation.md

 It should work with other MS Excel versions as well.
 Macro running must be enable, at least for the {{.XLL}} file of the Dodoni.net Add-In, change the security level if required.
 Moreover one should have the right to change (configuration) files in the specified directory.

 ## 3. Installation
-The distribution of the Dodoni.net project contains a {{.XLL}} file and several {{.dll}} files.
-One can use the {{.XLL}} file directly in Microsoft Excel.
-One may change the configuration of the Add-In in the corresponding menu entry (Ribbon).
-Furthermore the dll's of the Dodoni.net project can be imported into your individual project.
+The Dodoni.net library is avaiable in the [NuGet Gallery](https://www.nuget.org).
+Moreover you can download an Excel-AddIn, i.e. a {{.XLL}} file.
 The Excel Add-In does not support all features of the Dodoni.net framework.

 The complete feature set of Dodoni.net requires external (native) libraries for
 * [BLAS](http://www.netlib.org/blas/),
 * [LAPACK](http://www.netlib.org/lapack/),
 * Random Number Generators,
-* Fast-Fourier-Transformations (FFT), optimizer etc. which are not part of the distribution (some managed code is available as fallback implementation).
+* Fast-Fourier-Transformations (FFT), optimizer etc.

+which are not part of the distribution (some managed code is available as fallback implementation).
 If these features are used one has to copy the corresponding libraries (dll's) into the specified binary folder.
-The configuration of the Excel-AddIn shows the corresponding file names etc., see also [Dodoni.BasicMathLibrary](Documentation#anchorBasicMathLibrary) etc.
+The configuration of the Excel-AddIn shows the corresponding file names etc., see also [Dodoni.BasicMathLibrary](BasicMathLibrary) etc.

 ## 4. Structure of the framework
-The source code, thus the binaries as well, of the Dodoni.net framework are separated into several assemblies, i.e. dll's.
-Each assembly is related to a specific purpose.
-The Dodoni.net project consist of the following assemblies:
+The Dodoni.net project is divided into several subprojects.
+Each subproject ob Dodoni.net is related to a specific purpose:

  **[Dodoni.BasicComponents](BasicComponents)**:
 Contains basic classes and methods needed for the project.
 This assembly provide general stuff which is _not_ directly related to mathematical problems, mathematical finance, Excel interface etc., for example a logfile framework and methods for configuration files etc.
-{anchor:anchorBasicMathLibrary}

  **[Dodoni.BasicMathLibrary](BasicMathLibrary)**:
 Provides _mainly the infrastructure_ and some basic implementations for mathematical operations, for example:
 * [BLAS](http://www.netlib.org/blas/) library (interface structure + a managed fallback implementation),